Acne/Pimples Scar Treatment

 There are numerous procedures in acne scar treatment that can be used to correct acne scars.
 Each procedure has its own risks and benefits, and several procedures are normally combined to create the smoothest appearing skin.
 Here is a brief discussion of the more effective acne scar treatment procedures.

 There are many types of dermal fillers that can be injected into acne scars to raise the surface of the skin and give a smoother look.
 Examples of dermal fillers are fat, bovine collagen, human collagen, hyaluronic acid derivatives, and polytheyl-methacrylate microspheres with collagen.
-The injection of these materials does not permanently correct acne scars, so further injections are necessary.
+The injection of these materials does not permanently correct acne scars, so further injections are necessary making it more and more expensive for such a temporary treatment of Acne Scars.

 This method of surgically correcting acne scars is used on deep scars such as ice pick and deep boxcar scars.
 This procedure uses a punch biopsy tool which is basically a round, sharp “cookie-cutter” tool that comes in diameters ranging from 1.5 mm to 3.5 mm.
 The size of the tool is matched to the size of the scar to include the walls of the scar.
 Under local anesthesia the scar is excised with the punch tool and the skin edges are sutured together.
 The newly produced scar eventually fades and may not be noticeable.
 If it is noticeable, it is more amenable now to resurfacing techniques.